 Prof. Frédéric Fumeron (epidemiologist, University of Paris- Diderot)

 17:30 Conclusion speech

 Prof. Gabriel Perlemuter

-IMPORTANT: the debate will take place both via videoconference via Zoom and in face-to-face, if the health situation allows it.
+IMPORTANT: the debate will take place both via videoconference via Zoom and in face-to-face, if the health situation allows it and with european sanitary pass check.
 Prior registration is required.
 Once you have registered in the form, you will receive the connection link shortly before the event.
 For the face-to-face event, the FAM will establish a gauge and will contact the first registrants shortly before the event to invite them to come and attend the debate in person and give them the practical details.